artscorestudio/contact-bundle/Resources/doc/index.md

 ### Step 2 : Enable the bundle and its dependencies

-Check the [artscorestudio/core-bundle][18] installation process and [artscorestudio/APYDataGridBundle][19] installation process for enable the dependencies in your applciation.
-Throught Composer, this dependencies are already downloaded in your application.
+Check the [artscorestudio/core-bundle][18] installation process and [artscorestudio/APYDataGridBundle][19] installation process for enable the dependencies in your application.

 Enable the bundle in the kernel :